Bambo-Rambo/RNG-Guides/ExtraInfo.md

 On 3ds you can use the NTR Helper to keep track of the steps and chain length.

-On Citra you can find the target index easily without building a chain.
+On Citra you can find great and early indexes easily without the need to build a chain.

 Try everything that you may find useful.